tars/tars/docs/en/handlebars-helpers.md

 # Handlebars-helpers

-You can add your own helpers to /tars/tasks/html/helpers/handlebars-helpers.
+There are some usefull built-in helpers.
+You can add your own helpers to /tars/user-tasks/html/helpers/handlebars-helpers.
 It is not necessary to register your helpers.
-You just have to add them to exported object "helper" as a function.
+You just have to add them to exported object "handlebarsHelpers" as a function.
+All custom (user's) helpers will be available in tempalates automatically.
+Besides, all custom helpers will be moved automatically after update of your project via TARS-CLI.

+Let's describe built-in helpers.

 ## repeat